YuxiaWu/SimpleDyG/README.md

 `pip install -r requirements.txt`

-# Benchmark Datasets and Preprocessing
+# Benchmark Datasets and Preprocessing (Optional)

+You can download the raw datasets and run the preprocessing by yourself.

+Or you can run the training directly using the preprocessed data in `./resources`

 ## Raw data: